johannesulf/nautilus/docs/source/guides/nested_sampling.rst

 Nested Sampling
 ===============

 If you're already familiar with nested sampling (NS) codes such as ``dynesty``, ``pymultinest`` or ``ultranest``, this guide should be helpful.
-Here, we describe the major differences and similarities between NS codes and ``nautilus`` and how you can easily adapt your existing code to ``nautilus``.
+Here, we describe the key differences and similarities between NS codes and ``nautilus`` and how you can quickly adapt your existing code to ``nautilus``.

 Algorithm Differences
 ---------------------

 The primary goals of nested sampling and ``nautilus`` are identical: identify the parts of parameter space with the highest likelihood, sample points from the parameter posterior, and estimate the Bayesian evidence.
-Additionally, nested sampling and ``nautilus`` work in very similar ways during the initial exploration of the parameter space.
+Additionally, nested sampling and ``nautilus`` work similarly during initial parameter space exploration.
 Both randomly sample the prior space, identify the points with the highest likelihood, the so-called live set, and then estimate a boundary around the live set.
-Afterward, points are sampled from within the live set boundary and then a new live set with a higher minimum likelihood is identified.
+Afterward, points are sampled from within the live set boundary, and a new live set with a higher minimum likelihood is identified.
 This procedure, sampling from within a live set boundary and identifying a new live set, is repeated until a convergence criterion is reached and leads to a live set that rapidly shrinks to the maximum likelihood value.

-A major difference between ``dynesty``/``pymultinest``/``ultranest`` and ``nautilus`` is the way the live set boundary is drawn.
-In particular, unlike the aforementioned NS codes, ``nautilus`` uses a neural network-based algorithm to determine efficient boundaries.
+A key difference between ``dynesty``/``pymultinest``/``ultranest`` and ``nautilus`` is how the live set boundary is drawn.
+In particular, unlike the NS codes mentioned above, ``nautilus`` uses a neural network-based algorithm to determine efficient boundaries.
 Furthermore, NS codes and ``nautilus`` differ significantly in how the Bayesian posterior and evidence are estimated after this initial exploration phase.
-In particular, ``nautilus`` uses an importance nested sampling (INS) algorithm, not NS.
+In particular, ``nautilus`` uses an Importance Nested Sampling (INS) algorithm, not NS.
 Another big difference between ``nautilus`` and dynamic nested sampling such as ``dynesty`` is how additional posterior samples can be added and the evidence refined after the exploration phase. ``dynesty`` uses separate nested sampling runs that are later combined for that.
 On the other hand, ``nautilus`` uses the information on the likelihood obtained during the exploration phase to more or less directly sample from the posterior.

 API Differences
 ---------------

 The API of ``nautilus`` is very similar to that of ``dynesty``, ``ultranest`` and ``pymultinest``.
-In the following, we'll show how to solve the same problem (based on the :doc:`crash coure <crash_course>`) with ``dynesty`` and ``nautilus``.
+In the following, we'll show how to solve the same problem (based on the :doc:`crash course <crash_course>`) with ``dynesty`` and ``nautilus``.
 First, let us define the prior and likelihood.
-Note that in the same way as NS algorithms, the prior is defined via a transformation from the unit hypercube.
+Note that in the same way as NS algorithms, one defines the prior via a transformation from the unit hypercube.

 .. code-block:: python